Quick Start: CT Scans

 The assembly list contains by default the Source and the Detector.
 Both elements don’t have a material assigned in the assembly list.
 The material dependend properties for the Source and the Detector will be covered in the Source Setup and the Detector Setup section.
 Any surface model (.stl, .ply, .obj or .vtk) can be imported into the assembly list with the Open… dialogue in the File menu.
 Additionally, simple geometries like tubes, ellipsoids or cuboids can be generated by aRTist with the Solid module.

 This ratio, also called magnification, is used in the reconstruction process to scale the acquired projections in order to reconstruct the actual size of the measured volume.
 Therefore, the relative position between the X-ray source and the detector in aRTist has to be adjusted.
 By default, the source and the detector are placed along the global z-Axis with a distance of 100 mm and the centrepoint of the detector plane as origin of the global coordinate system.
 Each object in the assembly list can be adjusted by its position, orientation and size inside the scene.
-Therefore, each object has to be selected from the assembly list (compare Fig. 38.) and can be adjusted in the transformation section either using the icon-world world coordinate system or the icon-local local coordinate system, which is based on a minimum bounding box that will be fitted automatically if an object is imported into the scene.
+Therefore, each object has to be selected from the assembly list (compare Fig. 38.) and can be adjusted in the transformation section either using the world coordinate system or the local coordinate system, which is based on a minimum bounding box that will be fitted automatically if an object is imported into the scene.
 By default aRTist will define the X-ray direction based on the line direction between the source centrepoint and the detector centrepoint.

 Note

-• If McRay scattering is enabled, the default position of the X-ray source in positive direction of the global z-axis shall not be changed, since the internal definition of the McRay module depends on this axis definition.
+If McRay scattering is enabled, the default position of the X-ray source in positive direction of the global z-axis shall not be changed, since the internal definition of the McRay module depends on this axis definition.

-• To avoid ambiguities, every orientation transformation will be applied first along the selected z-axis, then the x-axis and last the y-axis.
+To avoid ambiguities, every orientation transformation will be applied first along the selected z-axis, then the x-axis and last the y-axis.
 This sequence will be applied for every change in the transformation tab of the selected object.

 For more information on the available coordinate systems in aRTist follow to The Virtual Scene section.
 More details about transforming an object inside the scene please have a look at the Position, Orientation & Size chapter.